-Run 5kms In Less Than 25 Minutes With This Training Plan
+Run 5km In Less Than 25 Minutes With This Training Plan

 “Assuming you can already run five kilometres without stopping, you’ll only need to tweak one of your regular runs to achieve your goal,” says athletics coach Greg McMillan.

 Do one of these training sessions a week, alternating among the three.
 Run your regular course on three other days.
-You’ll be speedy by summer.
+You’ll be speedy in no time.

 The Goal: To ensure that your legs and lungs can easily go the distance.

 The Workout: Run for 40 minutes at a pace of six minutes per kilometre (10km/h).
 Run an extra 10 minutes each session until you can run for 70 minutes.